Story by Geoff Tuffli

 Sappho cocked her head.
 "I don't understand."

 Sarpedon explained, "She means the adherents among our kind who believe in the active pursuit of the Singularity, Sappho.
 Jane, please stop trying to be clever.
 Or at least save it for people who know you well enough to know when to ignore you."

 "Yes," Sappho agreed.
 "I, too, am an artificial."

 "Well.
 Can I have a body like yours, in that case?"

 "We'll talk about that later," Omar murmured.
 "Go on, Sappho.
 Jane should hear this."

 Sappho nodded.
-"You have some familiarity with the Alliance's Loyalty Corps, I know.
+"You have some familiarity with the Alliance's Loyalty Corp, I know.
 We have something similar, a network of common-minded people looking to keep our own sociopaths in check."

 "Are there all that many, then?"

 "Enough," Sarpedon said shortly.